-Paul Wieczoreck and a 45 year old Flame Azalea
+Paul Wieczoreck and a 50 year old Flame Azalea-

 Rhododendron calendulaceum

 Rhododendron arborescens "Sweet Azalea" Late June.
-A very fragrant Appalachian Mt. native
+A very fragrant Appalachian Mtountans native.

 Rhododendron calendulaceum "Flame Azalea" Mid to late June.
 Known as "Sky Paint Flower" by the Cherokee People; native to the Appalachian Mountains from West Virginia to Georgia

-Rhododendron calendulaceum "Flame Azalea" this Species is pollinated by Swallow Tail Butterflies.
-While they are feeding on nectar , their wings collect pollen from the noticeably long anthers and deposit it on the next flower's sticky stigma (female flower part).
+Rhododendron calendulaceum "Flame Azalea", this species is pollinated by Swallow Tail Butterflies.
+While they are feeding on nectar , their wings collect sticky pollen from the noticeably long anthers and deposit it on the next flower's receptive stigma (female flower part).

 Rhododendron 'Rainbow'